Energy Bills in the 2021 Wyoming Legislative Session

 HB189-Mine product taxes for natural gas consumed on-site clarifies that natural gas that is consumed on-site and would have been otherwise flared is exempt from taxation as long as it comes from a qualifying well.

-The Enhanced Oil Recovery Institute (EORI) has published the Wyoming is CCUS Ready!
-StoryMap…
+The Enhanced Oil Recovery Institute (EORI) is pleased to announce the appointment…

-Cheyenne, WY – The Wyoming Energy Authority announces three finalists for the…
+JANUARY 20, 2022FOR IMMEDIATE RELEASE Cheyenne, WY – The Wyoming Energy Authority…